 Description: This attribute indicates the value of the low threshold for the given statistical attribute, referenced by sStatBranch and sStatLeaf pair.

-The aAlarmLlidStatThr attribute is associated with the LLID object (see 14.4.1.1).
+The aAlarmLlidStatThr attribute is associated with the LLID or mLLID object (see 14.4.1.1).
 The Variable Container TLV for the aAlarmLlidStatThr attribute shall be as specified in Table 14-215.

 Table 14-215—L-ONU Stat Threshold TLV (0xD7/0x03-02)